Presidential transition of Bill Clinton: Official transition

 In contrast to his deep involvement with Cabinet staffing decisions, Clinton paid comparatively little attention to many staffing decisions for his White House staff.
-Clinton would later write in his autobiography My Life that he had, "spent so much time on the cabinet," that he, "hardly spent any time on the White House staff".
+Clinton would later write in his autobiography My Life that he had "spent so much time on the cabinet" that he "hardly spent any time on the White House staff".
 Clinton also avoided appointing White House insiders to his administrations, making few hires of individuals that had served in the administration of the last Democratic president, Jimmy Carter.
 Clinton appeared to demonstrate possible hostility towards hiring Washington insiders.
 Consequentially, many of his White House hires were of individuals that had worked on his campaign, but who were largely young and lacked government experience.
 The transition also failed to heed the advice of the outgoing Bush administration to name members of his White House staff early into his transition.
 While Clinton refrained from hiring many veterans of past administrations, his transition team did meet for advice with members of past Democratic administrations, particularly those of John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter.

 Clinton had roughly 4,000 executive branch positions to make appointments to, in addition to setting a budget and political agenda.

 Officially heading personnel selection was Richard Riley.
 However, after Riley was named to be Clinton's choice for Secretary of Education, he found his attention divided between his role in the transition and preparing for his pending position in the presidential administration.

-Clinton throughout his transition, made clear that he understood that, until January 20, the country had a singular president, George H. W. Bush.
+Clinton, throughout his transition, made clear that he understood that, until January 20, the country had a singular president, George H. W. Bush.
 As the inauguration came close, Bush's advisers had begun working with Clinton's advisors, particularly on foreign policy, to ensure that there would be a smooth transfer of power.
 For instance, for weeks before the inauguration, Brent Scowcroft, Bush's National Security Advisor, would meet daily with Anthony Lake, who Clinton had designated to be his National Security Advisor.

 In December, Clinton was a participant in a televised economic summit in Little Rock.
 While this provided an opportunity for the president-elect to display his policy knowledge, the summit also took up valuable time during a crucial stage of his transition.

 Controversies

 Controversy arose when president-elect Clinton indicated support for allowing homosexual individuals to openly serve in the United States Armed Forces, a stance that was contrary both to the position of the Joint Chiefs of Staff and Clinton's own Democratic Party.

 A scandal arose about Clinton's choice for Attorney General, Zoe Baird, having failed to pay taxes for domestic servants that had been in the country illegally.
 The scandal became known as "Nannygate".
-Baird's resignation would ultimately end up being withdrawn the day after Clinton's inauguration.
+Baird's nomination would ultimately end up being withdrawn the day after Clinton's inauguration.